Hojent/symfony3_accreditation/README.md

-Journalist accreditation System - "Event logger"
+Accreditation System - "Event logger"
 ========================
 The project is in Process.